 For only £50 per share, you can own a part of your favourite pub and vote at our Annual General Meeting.
 We are always looking for skilled shareholders to join the committee.
 Ten shares for £500 gets you a 10% drink discount or double up to get your name above the bar.

 To find out more and apply for shares, download share form HERE .
 Complete and email your form to email@example.com

-Whilst we are currently closed, payment is by cheque payable to the Antwerp Arms Association or by bank transfer (BACS).
+Payment is by cheque payable to the Antwerp Arms Association or by bank transfer (BACS).
 Sort code# 20-74-63 Acc# 5378 3065.
 You can also buy shares in the pub.
 Just speak to the management.